 The school has an 'open door' policy and parents are welcome to talk to their child's teacher before or after school, as this is not always possible the class teacher will make an appointment to meet with you at the earliest opportunity.
-Alternatively parents can telephone or email the school.
+Alternatively parents can telephone, message via Seesaw or email the school.